CodeNKoffee/uplift-ui/CODE_OF_CONDUCT.md

 ## Our Commitment

-VIP UI is dedicated to providing a welcoming and harassment-free experience for everyone.
+AnajUI is dedicated to providing a welcoming and harassment-free experience for everyone.
 We encourage open dialogue, collaboration, and respectful behavior among contributors.

 ## Expected Behavior